haihala/haihala.github.io/src/lib/posts/rss-feed.md

 ---
-title: 'RSS feed in static svelte on Github pages'
+title: 'Svelte blog RSS feed on Github pages'
 tagline: 'And you can do it too'
 updatedAt: '2024-12-25T16:29+02:00'
 tags: ['webdev', 'pet-project']